cplmakerlab/cplmakerlab.github.io/_site_pages/index.md

 ## Hours

 We have limited hours at this time.
-Use the [Ask a Maker form](https://www.chipublib.org/maker-lab/ask-a-maker-request-help-from-the-maker-lab/) to schedule a one-on-one or check the upcoming events to register or visit during [Open Shop](https://bit.ly/cplmakerschedule).
+Use the [Ask a Maker form](https://www.chipublib.org/maker-lab/ask-a-maker-request-help-from-the-maker-lab/) to request a fabrication or check the upcoming events to register or visit during [Open Shop](https://bit.ly/cplmakerschedule).

 ## Contact Us